MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

         Get-NAVAppInfo -ServerInstance <ServerInstanceName>
         ```

     2. To determine which V1 extensions to install, inspect the list that appears, and compare it with the list that you gathered in Task 3.
-V1 extensions are indicated by `Extension Type : CSIDE`.
-If there is a newer version of an Extension V1, you should install the newer version.
+V1 extensions are indicated by `Extension Type : CSIDE`. <!-- If there is a newer version of a V1 Extension, you should install the newer version.-->
-    3. For each Extension V1 that you want to install, run this command:
+    3. For each V1 Extension that you want to install, run this command:

         ```
         Install-NAVApp -ServerInstance <ServerInstanceName> -Name <Name> -Version <N.N.N.N> –Tenant <TenantID>